wcjohnchen/capstoneProject3/README.md

-Figure.
+Figure 2.
 Delayed departure time.
 (A) Type of delays.
 (B) Time of a day.

 A)